BigBurritoInc/BitbucketHelper4Idea/README.md

 ##### Access Token Auth
 If you are a happy user of Bitbucket Server version 5.5 or newer, you can use this convenient type of authentication.
 To generate a personal access token from within Bitbucket Server go to _Manage account > Account settings > Personal access tokens._
+Create a token with a **Write** permission to be able to approve and merge pull requests from the plugin.
-Once a token is generated copy it to myBitbucket Settings.
+Copy it to the myBitbucket Settings window.
 After you hit OK, plugin should show your pull requests.

 ##### Basic Auth with login and password
 For older versions you need to specify your Bibucket Server login in the Settings window and enter a password